zkendall/LC-Strategy-Generator/README.md

 # Log #
+March 8, 2013:
+I had two exams this morning, so this afternoon I was finally able to work on this.
+I brought together some changes I started last week regarding how the algorithm processes filters.
+I also got a working version of the progress calculator.

 February 22, 2013:
 After getting it to work in console mode, I've been developing a UI for the app.

-To Do:
+# To Do #
+- All UI progress bar
+- Develop UI for filter options: How about a side panel tree structure?
-- Fix the ROI calclulation
+- Fix the ROI calclulation.
 - Add all filter options.
 Currently I've only added a few filters and options, just enough to see if things work.
-- Get threading to work both with generator and with database building from CSV.
+- Get threading to work with building database from CSV.

-- Develope UI for filter options.
+Done:
+- Got threading to work with generator.